gimhana-wijay/personal_expenses_app/README.md

 # personal_expenses_app
 # Mobile App Using Flutter and Dart.

-This project is a my starting point for a Flutter application.
+This is my first project using flutter & dart.